The next state we’re visiting is WA, so it got me wondering: what is the speed limit for towing a caravan in Australia state by state?

 So to clarify…

-In NSW you CAN tow a caravan at the posted speed limit even if your car and caravan together weigh more than 4.5 tonne
+In NSW you CAN tow a caravan at the posted speed limit if your car and caravan weigh less than 4.5 tonne… but if it’s more than this than the limit is 100 km/h

-[Good thing, because otherwise nearly every car and van combo would be overweight]
+[Good thing to know, because nearly every car and van combo are over this weight]

 Towing limits can vary depending on your car AND what you’re driving